Written by Ion Saliu on July 11, 2002.

 Total Hits: 0 1 2

-The draw range or the span of analysis is a most important element.
-We was not sure about the optimal value of the range.
+The lotto draw range or the span of analysis is a most important element.
+We were not sure about the optimal value of the range.
 First, I said it was N*3; then I said it must be N. It appears that the best range is N*2.
 The range N*1 is also a good value.
 As of three-times-the-biggest-number, it probably creates an outdated grid file.
 A range beyond N*3 is useless.
 You can look at the three reports and see which one(s) fared the best in your lotto-6 game.
 Again, I'm (almost) convinced that the best ranges are N*2 followed by N*1.

 The case above is the report for an N*2 grid file.